 The University of Texas at Austin is honored to be the home of twenty-three works by Charles White, one of the 20th century’s most accomplished draftsmen and influential art educators.
 This exhibition celebrates the artist’s remarkable career and legacy, made possible by the generous gift of artworks from Drs.
 Susan G. and Edmund W. Gordon of Pomona, New York and is accompanied by an illustrated catalogue published by UT Press.

-Organized by Carter E. Foster, Deputy Director for Curatorial Affairs, Blanton Museum of Art; Veronica Roberts, Curator, Modern and Contemporary Art, Blanton Museum of Art; Cherise Smith, Chair of African and African Diaspora Studies (AADS) Department and founding executive director of the Art Galleries at Black Studies (AGBS) at The University of Texas at Austin, Phillip Townsend, Drs.
+Organized by Carter E. Foster, Deputy Director for Curatorial Affairs, Blanton Museum of Art; Veronica Roberts, Curator, Modern and Contemporary Art, Blanton Museum of Art; Dr. Cherise Smith, Chair of the African and African Diaspora Studies (AADS) Department and founding executive director of the Art Galleries at Black Studies (AGBS) at The University of Texas at Austin; Phillip Townsend, Drs.
 Susan G. and Edmund W. Gordon Fellow in African American Art, Blanton Museum of Art.; and Eddie Chambers, Professor, Art History (African Diaspora Art), The University of Texas at Austin.

 25 x 35 ¼ inches (63.5 x 89.5 cm)